lightly-ai/lightly/docs/source/getting_started/platform.rst

 Basic Concepts
 -----------------------------------

-The Lightly Platform is built around datasets, tags, embeddings, and image metadata.
+The Lightly Platform is built around datasets, tags, embeddings, samples and their metadata.

 Learn more about the different concepts in our `Glossary <https://app.lightly.ai/glossary>`_.